akinsanyaayomide/Titanic/README.md

 # Titanic

-My Implementation of the Titanic cDataset competition on Kaggle
+My Implementation of the Titanic Dataset competition on Kaggle